dsl-logo

 What are the current fixed mortgage rates?

-• The lowest fixed home loan rate on Money’s database is: 5.48% (comparison rate 6.24%).
-That’s for a three-year term for owner-occupiers making principal and interest repayments with a maximum loan-to-value ratio (LVR) of 80%.
+• The lowest fixed home loan rate on Money’s database is: 4.99% p.a. (comparison rate 6.15%.
+That’s for a three-year term from SWS Bank for owner-occupiers making principal and interest repayments (maximum loan-to-value ratio (LVR) applies).

 The best fixed home loan rates will vary depending on the type of home loan you need (e.g. owner-occupier home loans tend to have lower rates than investor home loans) and your LVR.
 Lenders consider LVRs below 80% less risky because you’re borrowing a smaller amount relative to the property's value.
 Lower LVRs usually come with lower interest rates, while higher LVRs typically result in higher rates.